Comes the Inquisitor

 - A Million Is a Statistic: The blood-dripping hand scene, where each drop represents millions.

 - Alien Abduction: Sebastian quickly clarifies that, yes, he's a human, he was born centuries ago and was taken from Earth by the Vorlons.

 - Always Save the Girl: Or boy, in Delenn's case — neither she nor Sheridan hesitate in declaring that they'd die for each other.

 - The Anticipator: Sebastian's comment when Sheridan interrupts implies he's been expecting him to show up sooner or later.

 - Armor-Piercing Question: "Who are you?"
 This is the Vorlon Question, opposing the Shadow Question of "What do you want?"

-- Sebastian also asks Delenn whether she'd ever considered she might be wrong.
-With virtually no hesitation, she replies "yes".
-This answer actually shakes him up slightly—making it an attempted Armor-Piercing Question that, by way of an unexpected answer, pierces his armor.
+- Armor-Piercing Response: Sebastian also asks Delenn whether she'd ever considered she might be wrong.
+With virtually no hesitation, she replies "yes", which actually shakes him up slightly.

 - Electric Torture: The bracelets Sebastian gives Delenn shock her when he activates them with his cane.

 - Fire-Forged Friends: After this incident, Sheridan and Delenn certainly are.
 Almost to a literal point.